aiai-9/MVC/README.md

   - 📊 **Results & Comparisons**: Features benchmark metrics, MOSID scores, and spectrogram analysis.
   - 🔬 **Citations & Research**: Provides BibTeX for academic reference.
   - 📝 **License & Acknowledgements**: Ensures proper crediting.

-This README enhances the professionalism and usability of your GitHub repository for **ICML 2025 submission and open-source release**. 🚀